yhc-key/react_udemy/README.md

 learning about controled(using state)/uncontroled(using ref) component

 ### section 12
-learning about Effects, Reducers & Context
+learning about Side Effects, Reducers & Context useEffect execute after all other components re-loading when dependencies change learning how to use useEffect